giannitallarita/giannitallarita.github.io/_teaching/2015-spring-teaching-2 copy 4.md

 ---
-title: "Mathematical Methods I"
+title: "Quantum Physics"
 collection: teaching
 type: "Course"
 permalink: /teaching/2015-spring-teaching-1
 venue: "Queen Mary University of London, Center for Research in String Theory"
-date: 2008-01-02
+date: 2008-01-05
 location: "London, UK"
 ---

-This is a course on general Mathematical Methods for first year undergrad students.
+This is a course on simple quantum physics, such as the first models of the atom, for entry level undergrad students.